The Most Popular Spices in the World

 How Popular Is It?

 Global turmeric production hovers around 1.4 million metric tons annually, with India contributing about 80% of the supply.
-Other producers—China, Myanmar, Nigeria, Bangladesh—make up the rest, but no one comes close to India.
+Other producers (China, Myanmar, Nigeria, Bangladesh) make up the rest, but no one comes close to India.
 The global market (~$4.4B as of 2023) is experiencing steady growth driven by international demand.
 However, most turmeric is consumed within producing countries, so the international trade pool is relatively small.
-The U.S. imports just 10,000 tons (in 2019), but is still the world's largest buyer on the international market.
-Beyond sheer volume, turmeric is among the fastest-growing spices in trade because it spans both culinary and health industries.
+The U.S. imports just 10,000 tons (in 2019), but it is still the world's largest buyer on the international market.
+Beyond volume, turmeric is among the fastest-growing spices in trade because, like the spices above, it's gaining popularity in both culinary and health industries.

 Why Is It So Popular?

-Turmeric is beloved not only for its warm, earthy flavor and vibrant golden color, but also for its reputation as a superfood.
+Turmeric is cherished for its warm, earthy flavor and vibrant golden color, but its reputation as a superfood is perhaps even greater.
 The active compound curcumin is prized for its anti-inflammatory and antioxidant properties, fueling booming demand in supplements, teas, and wellness products (“golden milk,” turmeric shots and capsules).
-In cooking, turmeric is foundational in South Asian curries, but it’s also used globally in spice blends, mustards, and even baked goods.
+In cooking, turmeric is foundational in South Asian curries, but it’s also used globally in spice blends, mustards, and baked goods.

 Learn more about turmeric.